TEAMMATES/teammates/docs/community.md

 Area leads are team members in charge of particular aspects of the project.

 Area leads have the following duties:
-* Act as the first point of contact for an issue requiring triaging or a PR requiring review, if the issue falls in their portfolio (as determined by the issue labels).
+* Act as the first point of contact for an issue requiring triage or a PR requiring review, if the issue falls in their portfolio (as determined by the issue labels).
 * Perform maintenance tasks regularly in their portfolio area.
 For example:
   * For feature-related areas: fixing bugs, testing for correctness and performance, paying off code-related technical debts.
   * For DevOps: researching new development tools or alternative workflow to be adopted, updating third-party dependencies.